Elmer E. Rasmuson: Early life

 Elmer Edwin Rasmuson was born in Yakutat, Alaska to Edward Anton Rasmuson (1882–1949) and Jenny Olson Rasmuson, Swedish immigrants and missionaries of the Evangelical Covenant Church who had met in Yakutat.
-Elmer had an older sister, Evangeline, who born in 1906.
+Elmer had an older sister, Evangeline, who was born in 1906.

 Elmer's father took correspondence courses in law, and in 1915, moved the family to Minneapolis, Minnesota, where he passed the bar examination.
 The family moved back to Alaska within the year, stopping first in Juneau before settling in Skagway, where Edward found work as a magistrate.

 Elmer attended Skagway School.
 In his memoirs, he called Skagway a "good town in which to grow up."
 While he was still in school, he worked for the Bank of Alaska, which his father had taken over in 1918.
 He graduated from Queen Anne High School in Seattle, Washington in 1925, and after a couple of years at the University of Washington, transferred to Harvard University in 1928, earning a Bachelor of Science in 1930 and a Master of Arts in 1935.